DrunkSonic/google-docs-material3/README.md

 <img width="283" height="581" alt="image" src="https://github.com/user-attachments/assets/d3fdd4f3-8ed7-4326-8479-2bfebfb8cdab" />

-Outlines and tabs
+### Outlines and tabs
+The outlines and tabs sidebar is now a lot more round, while still easy and familiar to use.
+Your chosen accent color will take over the sidebar.
+You'll also notice the vertical bar is now rounded, and it helps keep things fit with the theme and much nicer to look at.
+It's also a pixel wider.

+The font size for the header is now also larger.

 <img width="337" height="398" alt="image" src="https://github.com/user-attachments/assets/50a13bf5-84cf-45fc-bb18-85975ea4c952" />

-Color picker
+### Color picker
+The color picker is now more rounded and in unison design-wise with other popups throughout Google Docs.
+Things are more friendly and fit the theme.

 <img width="432" height="556" alt="image" src="https://github.com/user-attachments/assets/997a99c0-1166-490c-a06f-74095e81e57d" />

-Context menus
+### Context menus
+Context menus are also infused with your chosen color, as well as more rounded.

 <img width="570" height="248" alt="image" src="https://github.com/user-attachments/assets/123cb4ad-3604-4d8d-9461-3b2b14e14ab8" />

-Pop-ups and message boxes
+### Pop-ups and message boxes
+Are also tinted with your accent color, while looking more like Material 3.

 <img width="360" height="227" alt="image" src="https://github.com/user-attachments/assets/07782275-b8cb-415e-b1ea-d765135ef851" />

-Comment editor
+### Comment editor
+A simple, beautiful revamp of the comment editor that blends in seamlessly with the rest of the page.

 <img width="237" height="81" alt="image" src="https://github.com/user-attachments/assets/d7d4b746-b085-4a86-ab6d-542791330c06" />

-Next tab indicator
+### Next tab indicator
+Still a helpful and unobtrusive way to navigate to the next tab once you're done reading your current one.

 <img width="863" height="458" alt="image" src="https://github.com/user-attachments/assets/ef74bcb5-357d-4d5a-aae1-ca91064a8635" />

-Rounded page corners
+### Rounded page corners
+Without changing any page settings or layouts, pages now look more like it's part of Material 3 and are more user-friendly and inviting.